drkrillo/docs/creator/media/display-a-certified-nft.md

 * `NFT_CANVAS`
 * `NFT_NONE`

 Some frames use more materials than others.
 For example, the default frame adds 1 material for the NFT itself, 1 material for a background colored plane, and 2 materials for the frame (shared with other picture frames of the same style).
-If you need to reduce materials to \[stay within scene limitations]\(\{{< ref "/content/creator/sdk7/optimizing/scene-limitations.md" >\}}), pick a style that is simpler.
+If you need to reduce materials to [stay within scene limitations](../sdk7/optimizing/scene-limitations.md), pick a style that is simpler.
 For example "none" only uses only 1 material for the NFT itself.

 {% hint style="info" %}
 **💡 Tip**: Using Visual Studio Code (or another IDE), see the whole list by typing `NftFrameType.` and waiting for the smart suggestions display the list of options.
 Use `NftFrameType.NFT_NONE`to display the plain NFT as is, with no frame or background color.